 We believe that every Jesus-follower is gifted and called to serve God’s mission in our community and beyond.
 What is the mission of God?
 To reconcile our broken lives and broken world, restoring relationship with our loving Creator through salvation offered freely in the life, death and resurrection of Jesus.
-Reconciled and restored to relationship with God, transformed and empowered by the Holy Spirit, we are compelled to live out and communicate this good news to all around us.
+Reconciled and restored to relationship with God, transformed and empowered by the Holy Spirit, we are compelled to live out, through word and deed, this good news to all around us.

 In the mid-1950s several families from St Catharines and the Free Methodist Church in Niagara Falls initiated a church plant in St Catharines.
 Three of the families were employed at General Motors while another worked for the St Catharines Library.
 Worship services began in 1955 and were held downtown in the Armory.
 After some time the group moved to the Oddfellows Hall.
 Volunteer ministers came from Rochester, NY each Sunday to lead the growing congregation.

 Our first building was constructed in 1959 amongst acres of vineyards on property purchased at the corner of